ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_reviewing.rst

 Reviewing suggested changes
 ---------------------------

-When reviewing PRs, verify the suggested changes first.
-Verify that suggested changes do not:
+When reviewing PRs, verify that the suggested changes do not:

 *  Unnecessarily break backward compatibility.
 *  Bring more harm than value.